ankane/searchkick/README.md

 [See the docs](https://github.com/ankane/searchjoy) for how to install and use.

+Focus on:

+- top searches with low conversions
+- top searches with no results

 ### Keep Getting Better

 Searchkick can use conversion data to learn what users are looking for.
 If a user searches for “ice cream” and adds Ben & Jerry’s Chunky Monkey to the cart (our conversion metric at Instacart), that item gets a little more weight for similar searches.